Breast Cancer Surgery

 to remove the entire breast or breast-conserving surgery (lumpectomy)

 followed by radiation treatments.
-Samples or the majority of the lymph
+A few or the majority of the lymph nodes

-nodes under the arm pits may be removed.
-Breast reconstruction can be
+under the arm pits may be removed.
+Breast reconstruction can be done at

 Doctors evaluate a number of factors to determine what type of surgery